Dottie Welch's legacy lives on

 Ever since there's been a Department of Biomedical Engineering, Dottie Welch has been the "go to" person for a steadily growing number of undergraduate students regarding everything that pertains to their academic lives.

 With her retirement as BME's undergraduate coordinator on July 31, that is no longer the case.
 However, the Hajim School wants to be sure her legacy and commitment live on long after her retirement.
-Beginning this year, the Hajim School will present an annual Dottie Welch Student Enrichment Award to a Hajim faculty or staff member "whose performance and dedication enriches the student experience in the tradition exemplified by Dottie Welch."
+Beginning this year, the Hajim School will present an annual Dottie Welch Student Enrichment Award to a Hajim staff member "whose performance and dedication enriches the student experience in the tradition exemplified by Dottie Welch."

 Welch's retirement "is a milestone in the history of our program," says department chair Richard Waugh.
 "Dottie has played a huge role in bringing us to where we are today."